Epidural Injections

 Additional information

-The information in this leaflet is not intended to replace the advice given to you by your doctor or the Pain Service looking after you.
-If you require more information or have any questions, please speak to your doctor or the Acute Pain or Chronic Pain Services who are looking after you.
+The information in this leaflet is not intended to replace the advice given to you by your doctor or the pain service looking after you.
+If you require more information or have any questions, please speak to your doctor or the Chronic Pain services who are looking after you.

-If you experience unusual symptoms such as a marked increase in pain/swelling around an injection site, fever, severe headache, new symptoms of pins and needles, new muscle weakness in your arms, or you are very concerned about how you feel after the procedure, please contact your doctor.
+After the procedure if you experience unusual symptoms such as a severe headache, incontinence of urine or bowels, marked increase in pain around an injection site, fever, severe headache, new symptoms of pins and needles, new muscle weakness in your arms and legs, or you are very concerned about how you feel after the procedure, please contact your GP.

 General Advice and Consent